Hol1999/Hollyrecipewebsite/_posts/2021-02-26-why-a-digital-product-should-be-media-responsive-and-how-to-implement-this.md

 tags:
   - Media responsive
 ---
-Hi friends, today I'll be focusing on why websites need to be responsive and why we should test a digital product?
+Hi friends, today I'll be focusing on why websites need to be responsive?
+Why we should test a digital product?
 And what should you be testing?

 1. Why websites need to be responsive: When I was creating the recipe section of my/this website on HTML and CSS, I was using my laptop which has 2560 x 1600 pixels, my phone in comparison is 667 x 375 px.
 With the variation of screen sizes, my CSS was **only** compatible with my laptop causing my content to appear on my phone in an unsatisfactory manner.
 See below: